mayan-edms/Mayan-EDMS/docs/topics/signatures.rst

 Only `GNU Privacy Guard`_ signatures are support at the moment.

-Only version 1 of `GNU Privacy Guard`_ is supported for now.
+Only version 1 of `GNU Privacy Guard`_ is supported at the moment.

 .. _`GNU Privacy Guard`: www.gnupg.org/